adamvanlente/sudoku/README.md

 Other unfinished business:

+ - If I had an extra day, I may have tried to fit this code into some sort of JS pattern, but only to show that I'm aware of/familiar with such patterns, not because I think the project warranted one.

  - I have a hint mode option that is about 90% functional.
 It highlights a cell is the user submitted number is invalid (eg 8 in a row where 8 already exists).
 When I didn't have time to finish the feature's toggle in the UI, I felt it was better defaulted to OFF.

  - I have the code set up to accept different grid sizes, and I wanted a toggle in the UI that let the user switch between 2x2 grid and the standard 3x3.
 2x2 grids are a lot easier, and I had a lot of fun using that size to prototype my board.
 The functionality is available but, again, I didn't make the time to put this into the UI.

 ### Tests

 I kept a record of some tests I did while tinkering with how many cells to fill as a starting point for the game.
+The tables below show how long it took for my 'solveBoard' algorithm to find a solution, how many recursive searches it made, and how many times it backtracked.

 #### Random board fill method (fill a random number of squares with valid numbers):